-One of our favorite attractions in Coron was a trip out to the insanely clear Barracuda Lake on Coron Island.
-Often overshadowed by Kayangan Lake, this lake is more “under the radar” and fewer people means more fun and fewer rules – but most importantly Barracuda Lake is even clearer than Kayangan Lake.
+One of our favorite places to visit in Coron was the insanely clear Barracuda Lake on Coron Island.
+Often overshadowed by Kayangan Lake, this lake is more “under the radar” and has fewer people which means more fun and fewer rules – but most importantly Barracuda Lake is even clearer than Kayangan Lake.

-The water is so clear here that when you look through your mask down at your flippers it’s so unreal that it looks like you are floating in the air – this water is truly some of the clearest I have even been in!
+The water is so clear here that when you look through your mask down at your flippers, it’s so unreal that it looks like you are floating in the air – this water is truly some of the clearest I have ever been in!

 *When looking for the best price and biggest selection of hotels in Coron check prices on Booking.com, we’ve found they are the best option and have a great cancelation policy.*